Postrantor/cpp_template-2018/convert/output.md

 #### 11.1.1 Supporting Function Objects

-Let's look how the `for_each()` algorithm of the standard library is implemented (using our own name "`foreach`" to avoid name conflicts and for simplicity skipping returning anything):
+Let's look how the `for_each()` algorithm of the standard library is implemented (using our own name "`foreach" to avoid name conflicts and for simplicity skipping returning anything):

 [Click here to view code image]